19th March 2021

 The understanding and appreciation of local landscape features and stratifications of man-made signs, become the starting point for their conservation and for a correct development of landscape planning strategies.
 Reaching a better level of awareness of those intangible aspects in the landscape, that are often hidden to the eyes of the people not involved with an active role in decision-making on landscape policies, means also recognizing our landscapes in terms of cultural heritage.

-With Paesaggi di pietra (landscapes of stone), landscape consultant Gianluca Tramutola explores some aspects of the cultural landscapes of Apulia, and he gives an insight on the peculiarities of this area of the Italian landscape in which the action of man has always had a strong impact on the image and development of the landscape.
+With Paesaggi di pietra (landscapes of stone), landscape designer Gianluca Tramutola explores some aspects of the cultural landscapes of Apulia, and he gives an insight on the peculiarities of this area of the Italian landscape in which the action of man has always had a strong impact on the image and development of the landscape.

 The presentation is thought as a commented photographic itinerary through the Mediterranean landscape of the region, whose karst nature is the starting point to understand how the action of man has shaped and transformed an arid, harsh and rocky landscape turning it into one of the most productive and fascinating ones of Southern Italy.